mrbid/NEURAL_ANIMATION_TWEENING/README.md

 ## reality check
 **Why would anyone want to do this?**

 There are 100 frames of training data, but in reality that is only 10 frames that would be linearly interpolated between in a vertex shader.
 Each frame is ~22.63 KB in vertex data, so 10 frames is only 226.32 KB.
 This trained network provided as-is is 379.04 KB.
+That's a 67.47% increase in size.

 Furthermore the amount of multiplications and additions used in this network is far higher by an order of magnitude than a simple linear interpolate between frames and it's producing a much less accurate result.

 Finally the network weights probably compress less well than the traditional 10 frames would even if they where the same starting size.

 There is no benefit to using a neural network to generate vertex data for your mesh animations over lerping between animation frames, or even better, using a quaternion based skeletal animation system.
 [PGA?](https://enkimute.github.io/LookMaNoMatrices/)

-But, it's pretty cool that it works, it's not a huge increase in disk/ram space and the quality loss is not visually that bad.
+But, it's pretty cool that it works, it's not a huge increase in disk/ram space _(67.47% is a large increase but at a small scale it's not too bad)_ and the quality loss is not visually that bad.

 It's a loss I'd be willing to take just to be different.

 Although I would run the network on a CPU with FMA auto-vectorisation `-mfma` rather than in a shader...
 Which again could be seen as another loss as you'd have to send each frame from the CPU over to the GPU each time; whereas the traditional method easily all happens in a vertex shader on data already loaded into GPU memory.

 Maybe you could efficiently run the FNN in a vertex shader..